-It is a well-known fact that design-led firms also consciously aim to create seamless customer experiences across a variety of touchpoints and devices.
-Today so often customers begin a product search with a phone call, website visit from a desktop computer or visit a store and then follow up on a smartphone or tablet.
-Your new customer may interact with your brand across multiple touchpoints before making a purchasing decision.
-Creating a seamless customer experience that adapts to how your customer finds and interacts with your business is key.
+It is a well-known fact that design-led healthcare companies also consciously aim to create seamless customer experiences across a variety of touchpoints and devices.
+Today so often customers begin a product search with a phone call, website visit from a desktop computer, or visit a store and then follow up on a smartphone or tablet.
+Your new customer may interact with your brand across multiple touchpoints before making a purchasing decision so creating a seamless digital experience that adapts to how your customer finds and interacts with your business is vital.

 What do companies stand to gain from making design thinking a priority?
 Design thinking is a methodology used by designers to solve complex problems and find desirable solutions for clients.
-A design mindset is not problem-focused, it’s solution focused.
-In its simplest form, Design thinking is a journey of creating innovative ideas and solution to established problems.
-It is not limited to a specific industry or area of expertise.
-Where there is a customer there is a need for design thinking, getting into the mind of the decision maker, understanding their pain and touch points in their journey to making a purchase or choosing a service.
+A design mindset is not problem-focused; it’s solution-focused.
+In its simplest form, Design thinking is a journey of creating innovative ideas and solutions to established problems.
+Where there is a customer, there is a need for design thinking, getting into the mind of the decision-maker, understanding their pain and touchpoints in their journey to making a purchase, or choosing a service.

-It’s not enough to just sell a product or service—companies must truly engage with their customers.
+It’s not enough to just sell a product or service— healthcare companies must genuinely engage with their customers.

 The design is all about adding value to our lives as people and as individuals.
-At a second layer, we can look to design as a much more strategic approach to guide us in our marketing initiatives.
-Clearly understanding what motivates your customer is important for the business.
-When you get it right, the experience builds value for the customer and the business.
+At the second layer, we can look at design as a much more strategic approach to guide us in our marketing initiatives.
+Clearly understanding what motivates your customer is essential for the business.
+When you get it right, the experience builds value for the customer and the company.

-At Fresco we strongly suggest to all of our clients to look at creating a strategy that is adaptable and flexible which can apply design thinking to help refine a strategy as you execute it.
+We have been working with companies within the healthcare sector for over 20 years, from experience, we suggest to all of our clients to look at creating a strategy that is adaptable and flexible which can apply design thinking to help refine a plan as you execute it.
 Design research is one of these areas.
 The way that we suggest obtaining this research is through Customer Journey Mapping.
-Understanding how your customer relates to your brand, service or product.
+Understanding how your customer relates to your brand, service, or product.
 Customers are increasingly choosing products and services based on the quality of the experiences they have with them.

 It’s primarily about putting the customer first by understanding what their journey looks like and what they need to know to make the right choices.
-Financial decisions are complex.
+Financial decisions are involved.
 People are busy and can be easily distracted.
-Cutting through with a clear and simple message can be an effective point of difference in a competitive market.
+Cutting through with a clear and simple message can be a practical point of difference in a competitive market.

-Every single sales tool from brochures to websites, from EDM to Annual Reports it is imperative that you the client provide clear visual explanations as to how you are putting the audience’s needs first.
-It’s educational, but also engaging.
-And it creates a point of difference in a very competitive and complex environment.
+For every single sales tool from brochures to websites, from EDM to Annual Reports, you must provide clear visual explanations as to how you are putting the audience’s needs first.
+Creating educational as well as engaging collateral will offer a point of difference in a very competitive and complex environment.